Universal Design for Learning

 The brief video clip below, “Introduction to UDL”, [transcript] (UDLCAST, 2011) shows Dr. David Rose, one of the CAST developers, describing why UDL was developed and what it means for student learning.

-You might also find these two brief videos helpful as you think about the principles of UDL in the College Setting.
+You might also find these three brief videos helpful as you think about the principles of UDL in the College Setting.

 CAST (2011a) provides a description, in multiple formats, to explain the UDL principles and guidelines.
 The site includes links to a graphic organizer, full-text description of the principle, and examples of implementation.
 Figure 5 below, the CAST graphic organizer, provides an overall glimpse of the guidelines.
 (Click on the image to enlarge.)